Maternal Health

 Maternal Center of Excellence (MCOE)

-As an extension of Koidu Government Hospital the (MCOE) will emerge as a state-of-the-art facility for quality care delivery, innovation, and a model for training the next generation of health care workers.
+As an extension of Koidu Government Hospital the MCOE is a state-of-the-art facility for quality care delivery, innovation, and a model for training the next generation of health care workers.

 Special Care Baby Unit (SCBU)